emrahbasaran/SPReID/README.md

 │
 ├── evaluation_features/ # extracted features are saved into this directory │
-├── evaluation_list/ # In this directory, there are two image lists for each evaluation datasets, one for gallery and one for query
+├── evaluation_list/ # In this directory, there are two image lists to extract features for each evaluation datasets, one for gallery and one for query
 │   ├── cuhk03_gallery.txt
 │   ├── cuhk03_query.txt
 │   ├── duke_gallery.txt